unChaz/sci-fi-5e/srd/races/index.md

 ---

 As humanity spread out throughout the solar system, they began to adapt and change to their new environment.
 Many unique subraces of human resulted.
-Halfbreed

 #### Racial Traits